 What should I do with my life?
 What is my purpose in life?
 I ask myself these questions all the time and every time I feel restless and anxious.
 But it doesn’t have to be that way.

-After years of questioning myself, observing people and diving into books, I found something tangible.
+After years of questioning myself, observing people and diving into life-changing books, I found something tangible.
 If you don’t know what to do with your life, read on, I have some food for thought.

 Spoiler alert.
 If you’re looking for the meaning of life, happiness isn’t the answer.
 Purpose is.
 Many people don’t undertake a challenge meant to improve their lives because they don’t have a purpose that makes their existence meaningful.
 Happiness, after all, is a result of leading a meaningful life and it’s not necessarily as prominent as curing cancer or ending poverty.